MileHacker Logo

 • Insider Tip: Leave your shoes at the door prayer areas; visit outside of prayer times.

-Access for travelers from other countries can be fluid.
+Access for international visitors can be fluid.
 Always dress with extreme modesty.
 Women must wear a full head covering.

 Musalla Complex & Minarets of Gauhar Shad

-• Majestic remnants of a grand Timurid complex, made by Queen Gauhar Shad in the 15th century.
+• Majestic remnants of a grand Timurid complex, constructed by Queen Gauhar Shad in the 15th century.

-• Four towering, intricately decorated minarets still stand, showing the zenith of Timurid architecture.
+• Four towering, intricately decorated minarets still stand, demonstrating the zenith of Timurid architecture.

 • The nearby Mausoleum of Gauhar Shad additionally has beautiful tile work.

-• Insider Tip: The minarets are notably striking at sunset at the time the light enhances their intricate patterns.
+• Insider Tip: The minarets are notably striking at sunset when the light enhances their intricate patterns.

 Mausoleum of Khwaja Abdullah Ansari